SharePoint 2010 Administration Toolkit (SharePoint Foundation 2010)

 The User Profile Replication Engine, which provides a shared services administrator the ability to replicate user profiles and social data between shared services providers (SSP) in Office SharePoint Server 2007 and User Profile service applications in SharePoint Server 2010.

-This tool is not supported for SharePoint Foundation 2010.
+Note This tool is not supported for SharePoint Foundation 2010.

 The Content Management Interoperability Services (CMIS) connector for Microsoft SharePoint Server 2010, which enables SharePoint users to interact with content stored in any repository that has implemented the CMIS standard, as well as making SharePoint 2010 content available to any application that has implemented the CMIS standard.

-This is not supported for SharePoint Foundation 2010.
+Note This is not supported for SharePoint Foundation 2010.

 When you plan to install the entire toolkit, the SharePoint Administration Toolkit installer supports the use of a quiet installation using the /quiet switch.
 However, to script partial installations, the following command must be used to extract the Spat.msi from the SharePoint2010AdministrationToolkit.exe file: